Please provide your zip code to see plans in your area.

-For some people enrolled in individual market health coverage through a health insurance exchange, Medicare is just around the corner.
-And while people have been transitioning from individual coverage to Medicare for decades, the process changed a bit once Obamacare was enacted.
+For some people enrolled in individual market health coverage through a health insurance marketplace/exchange, Medicare is just around the corner.
+And while people have been transitioning from individual coverage to Medicare for decades, the process changed a bit once the Affordable Care Act (ACA) was enacted.

 If you’re already receiving Social Security or Railroad Retirement benefits, the government will automatically enroll you in Medicare Part A the month you turn 65, with your Medicare card arriving in the mail about three months before you turn 65.